 This section would also modify the downtown and neighborhood designation process.
-Downtowns and Village Centers that attain a Step 2 or Step 3 designation would be eligible for certain benefits that are currently only available to property holders in areas with a neighborhood designation, such as a \$50 cap on ANR-DEC State wastewater fees, and an exemption from the land gains tax (which flows to the General Fund).
-Step 3 designation would also allow the area to become eligible for a Tax Increment Financing District.
-Like other sections of the bill, estimating the impact of these changes is challenging without knowing which areas RPCs will propose for designation or the portion of State fees or tax revenues generated in those areas.
+Downtowns and Village Centers that attain a Step 2 or Step 3 designation would be eligible for certain benefits that are currently only available to property holders in areas with a neighborhood designation, such as a \$50 cap on ANR-DEC State wastewater fees, and an exemption from the land gains tax that flows to the General Fund.